 Parinayok is a lovely community adjacent to Nanda Heritage Hotel.
 This community is more than a hundred years old and has always had a positive relationship with Nanda.
 In fact, we have Parinayok’s maze-like streets to thank for as an inspiration for the design of our common area.

 So what can you expect in this community?
 Well, first of all, the real Bangkok everyday life.
-In Parinayok, you will get to see how the local actually live their lives, not just some grumpy looking people in formal clothes trying to squeeze themselves into the already-crammed BTS.
-And as if that were not enough, Parinayok is also well known for its birdcage making - an art that is becoming less and less easy to see here in Thailand.
+In Parinayok, you will get to see how the local actually live their lives, not just some grumpy-looking people in business clothes trying to squeeze themselves into the already-crammed BTS.
+And as if that were not enough, Parinayok is also well known for its birdcage making - an art that is becoming less and less easy to find here in Thailand.
 Be sure to explore this community.